Christof Torres

 About Me

-I am currently a postdoctoral researcher at ETH Zurich.
-I am part of the Secure & Trustworthy Systems Group lead by Prof. Dr. Shweta Shinde.
-I obtained a joint Ph.D. (cotutelle) in computer science from the University of Luxembourg and the Technical University of Munich under the supervision of Prof. Dr. Radu State (University of Luxembourg) and Prof. Dr. Claudia Eckert (Technical University of Munich).
-My Ph.D. thesis focused on the automated security assessment and improvement of smart contracts.
+I am currently an invited Assistant Professor at the Department of Computer Science and Engineering (DEI) at Instituto Superior Técnico (IST), University of Lisbon and a researcher at INESC-ID, where I am a member of the Distributed, Parallel and Secure Systems (DPSS) group.
+My research focuses on blockchain security and privacy.
+Before joining IST, I have been a postdoctoral fellow at ETH Zurich (ETHZ), where I was part of the Secure & Trustworthy Systems (SECTRS) group lead by Prof. Dr. Shweta Shinde.
+I received my Ph.D. in Computer Science in 2022 from the University of Luxembourg (UL) and the Technical University of Munich (TUM) under the supervision of Prof. Dr. Radu State (UL) and Prof. Dr. Claudia Eckert (TUM).
+My Ph.D. thesis focuses on the Automated Security Assessment and Improvement of Smart Contracts.
 Prior to that, I have been working as a security researcher at the Fraunhofer Institute for Applied and Integrated Security (AISEC) near Munich, Germany.

 Selected Publications